 Roasted jalapeno soup only has a bit of a bite to it.
 It’s not very spicy as the heavy whipping cream tones it down.
 It’s great for a sore throat too.
 Heat that yuck right out of you!
 This soup is also good to serve as a beginning course to a meal especially seafood.
 Just having this soup makes me crave fried shrimp and coleslaw.
 Probably one of the best start soups.
 Not sure how I would end that meal though.
 Maybe some salted caramel cheesecake.
 What dessert would you make?

 Roasted jalapeno soup with shredded carrots and a silky texture.

 - 1 tablespoon olive oil

 - 1- 32 ounce box of chicken broth

 - Salt and pepper to taste

 - Preheat oven to 400F and place de-seeded and de-ribbed jalapenos faced down on a cookie sheet lined with parchment paper.
 Roast jalapenos for 15 minutes till the skin is lifting from the jalapeno.

 - In a medium sauce pot add minced onions and olive oil.
 Saute until softened.
 Add butter and Wondra flour.
 Stir well until thick.
 Add in grated carrots and jalapenos.
-Add in chicken broth and bring to a boil.
+Pour in chicken broth and bring to a boil.
 Add in heavy cream.
 Stir well and bring to a boil.
 Once boiling, lower the heat to low and simmer for about 10 to 15 minutes until the soup is thick and creamy.
 If not thick enough you can add more Wondra.
 You may whisk lumps out.

 - Serve with croutons, crackers, or by itself.